DOL-Translations/lupin-III/README.md

 - Lastly, back in the `tools` folder, run the `compile.bat` file, and assuming you did all the steps correctly, it'll compile properly.
 - After a few seconds, your translated English ISO will be in the `output` folder.

 ## When you pause and go to History, it won't display the words properly.
-Add this Action Replay code to fix this.
+Add this Gecko code to fix this.

 C20095B8 00000002 <br />
 7CE0FA14 3A400000 <br />